 The swaps were issued at market terms so that they had no fair value at their inception.
 The carrying amount of the swaps has been adjusted to fair value at the end of the year which, because of changes in forecasted levels of the LIBOR, resulted in reporting a liability.
-As the net swaps were in a liability position as of July 31, 2016 and 2015, the Corporation deemed the capacity to perform on the part of the derivative counterparty to be of little or no concern; and no adjustment was applied to standard market valuation practices.
+The Corporation deemed the capacity to perform on the part of the derivative counterparty to be of little or no concern; and no adjustment was applied to standard market valuation practices.

 The swap results are included in excess revenues (expenses).
-For the years ending July 31, 2016 and 2015, this earning impact totaled approximately \$(4,037,000) and \$(2,386,000), respectively.
+For the years ending July 31, 2017 and 2016, this earning impact totaled approximately \$4,119,000 and \$(4,037,000), respectively.

-10. Temporarily and Permanently Restricted Net Assets
+9. Temporarily and Permanently Restricted Net Assets

-A summary of the restricted net assets at July 31, 2016 and 2015 follows:
+A summary of the restricted net assets at July 31, 2017 and 2016 follows:

 (Dollars in Thousands)

-Temporarily Restricted Net Assets 2016 2015
+Temporarily Restricted Net Assets 2017 2016

-Donor restricted investments \$ 8,429 \$ 7,202
+Donor restricted investments \$ 6,155 \$8,429

 Permanently Restricted Net Assets

-Restricted investments to be held in perpetuity by Phoebe Foundation, Inc. \$ 2,024 \$ 2,019
+Restricted investments to be held in perpetuity by Phoebe Foundation, Inc. \$2,024 \$

-11. Pension Plan
+10. Pension Plan